-This historic shoreline town on Long Island Sound has more than 20 monuments on the National Register of Historic Places.
+This historic shore town on Long Island Sound has more than 20 monuments on the National Register of Historic Places.

-You’ll see a few along the Route 146 Scenic Drive, which breaks away from the I-95 for a circuitous trip through rural and coastal Connecticut.
+You’ll see a few along the Route 146 Scenic Drive.
+This beautiful road breaks away from I-95 for a circuitous trip through rural and coastal Connecticut.

 Drawing your gaze on the coast are the Thimble Islands, scores of little granite skerries off the atmospheric village of Stony Creek.

 All but one of the islands are private but you can take an up-close look and discover their long history on a cruise.